GEUS-Glaciology-and-Climate/GC-Net-level-1-data-processing/out/Report.md

 ![Adjusted data at E-GRIP](../figures/L1_data_treatment/E-GRIP_adj_HS2.jpeg)

+# 25 SMS1
+Warning: No file for station 25 SMS1
+# 26 SMS2
+Warning: No file for station 26 SMS2
+# 27 SMS3
+Warning: No file for station 27 SMS3
+# 28 SMS4
+Warning: No file for station 28 SMS4
+# 29 SMS5
+Warning: No file for station 29 SMS5
 # 30 LAR1
 ## Manual flagging of data at LAR1
 No erroneous data listed for LAR1